 As children we dream.

-We manufacture these massively multicolored stories which are acted-out.
+We produce elaborate narratives that are rich in a multitude of colors and brought to life through performance.
 And devoid of any reservations.
 But as adults we suppress our dreams for a more practical way of living.
 In many cases a safer — predictable life.
 And while there is nothing wrong with traveling the road most traveled.
 Often times, our compromises lead us to an unfulfilled life.

 I have traveled the road most traveled.
 Because it was expected of me.
 But over the past year, mentors such as Michael Hyatt gave me the tools to start dreaming again.
 But C.C.
 Chapman “told” me that there is nothing shameful in actually pursuing my dreams.